CharlesB91/retro-bank/README.md

 ### Manual Testing

 - This code has been extensively tested by myself.
-At the user input fields I have attempted to input invalid data to ensure the error functions are working currently and the programme doesn’t crash by doing so.
+Have tested the user input fields where I have attempted to input invalid data to ensure the error functions are working currently and the programme doesn’t crash by doing so.
 - Asked family members to test this application which they found easy to use and informative of next steps in the process.